-[UPDATED]Ecommerce is booming and the upcoming holiday season 2018 would be breaking records again.
+[UPDATED]Ecommerce is booming and every year the holiday season breaks many records.
 But, let’s face it.
 You do not build a store for a season.
 You make one for the sales and the profit (and perhaps, for the thrill of retail.)

 Online commerce works on a simple rule!
 If you want to increase your profits, you have to increase your sales.
 To increase your sales, you need to attract more traffic.

 Now, the question comes: How to get more traffic?

 Well, for me, the answer is simple.
 It’s SEO (aka Search Engine Optimization).